ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ---

-### Start our VNC Server
+### Start your VNC Server
  - 1800x950 can be whatever you want

 		vncserver -geometry 1800x950

+ - Use Real VNC for windows - https://www.realvnc.com/en/
+ - Use Reminna for linux - https://remmina.org/
- - VNC into server (In windows use real vnc/In linux use Reminna).
-Setup to use localhost:5901 while youre logged into the server using ssh.
-Enter your 8 character vnc password
- - You should be greeted with a Debian desktop
+ - Setup to use `localhost:5901` while youre logged into the server using ssh.
+Enter your 8 character vnc password.
+You should be greeted with a Debian desktop.

 ---